Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 This mapping from one domain to another is different from the also popular [neural style transfer][neural_style_transfer].
 The latter combines the content of one image with the style of another, whilst Cycle GANs learn a high level feature mapping from one domain to another.
 As a consequence, Cycle GANs are more general and can also be used for all sorts of mappings such as converting a sketch of an object into a real object.

 ![]({{site.baseurl}}/files/blog/common/separator1.png){.center-image}

+Let's recap.
+We have had two major improvements, WGANs-GP and BEGANs.
+Despite following different research directions, they both offer similar advantages.
+Then, we have ProGANs (based on WGANs-GP), which unlock the path to generate realistic high-resolution images.
+Meanwhile, CycleGANs reminds us about the power of GANs to extract meaningful information from a dataset and how this information can be transferred to another unrelated data distribution.

 ## <a name="useful-resources"></a> Other useful resources